Hadley Upland: Safety Col

-A snow-covered col, 185 m high high, between Red Rock Ridge and the Blackwall Mountains.
+A snow-covered col, 185 m high, between Red Rock Ridge and the Blackwall Mountains.

 First surveyed in 1936 by the BGLE under John Rymill.

 Resurveyed in 1948–49 by the FIDS, and so named by them because the col affords a safe sledging route between Neny Fjord and Rymill Bay when there is open water off the west end of Red Rock Ridge.